-21. Responsible Department(s): Public Works
+Responsible Department(s): Public Works

-- 4 This enterprise fund pays for the operations and maintenance activities for Lynnwood's combined utility - 5 fund, including: Water Operations, Sewer Operations including the Wastewater Treatment Plant - 6 (WWTP), Stormwater Operations, and Stormwater Management and Engineering.
-No General Fund - 7 monies support this fund as all revenues come from customer utility rates.
-The capital expenditures - 8 necessary to maintain the utility are included in Fund 412, Sewer/Water/Storm Capital Infrastructure. - 9 These programs are highly regulated by Federal and State agencies.
+This enterprise fund pays for the operations and maintenance activities for Lynnwood's combined utility fund, including: Water Operations, Sewer Operations including the Wastewater Treatment Plant (WWTP), Stormwater Operations, and Stormwater Management and Engineering.
+No General Fund monies support this fund as all revenues come from customer utility rates.
+The capital expenditures necessary to maintain the utility are included in Fund 412, Sewer/Water/Storm Capital Infrastructure.
+These programs are highly regulated by Federal and State agencies.

-- 11 The Utilities are each periodically analyzed and planned for accordingly in their separate comprehensive - 12 plans.
+The Utilities are each periodically analyzed and planned for accordingly in their separate comprehensive plans.
 These plans are required by Federal and/or State statutes.
-The Water Comprehensive Plan and - the Sewer Comprehensive Plan are both being updated in 2022.
-In addition, in 2022, Public Works is - 14 performing our periodic utility rate study which will culminate in the Council's adoption of a 6-year rate - schedule for the three utilities for the years 2023-28.
-The full cost of operations as well as staffing - recommendations from the Comp Plans are accounted for in the rate model and are fully funded by the - 17 rate schedules. - 18 The Utility is made up of the three separate utilities that include Wastewater, Water, and Surface Water - 19 utilities.
+The Water Comprehensive Plan and the Sewer Comprehensive Plan are both being updated in 2022.
+In addition, in 2022, Public Works is performing our periodic utility rate study which will culminate in the Council's adoption of a 6-year rate schedule for the three utilities for the years 2023-28.
+The full cost of operations as well as staffing recommendations from the Comp Plans are accounted for in the rate model and are fully funded by the rate schedules.